(I highly encourage you to play the song before reading on, best part starts around 2nd minute)

 After dinner we climbed on top of the dune right next to our camp.
 What seemed like a casual walk up turned out to be an almost hour-long very intense climb, but the view was so worth it!
 One could easily see 50km in each direction, all the way to Algeria on one side.
 Unluckily, my camera took a nose dive in the sand while shooting at the top with the tripod.
 Needless to say, cleaning the super fine grains cost me some nerves (and cash later on, actually), but at least there was some redemption – running full speed down the steep dune.
 Somehow it was nearly impossible to fall down.
 Seriously cool.

-Afterwards, we just lit up a camp fire and spend the next couple of hours enjoying the warmth of it and talking to one of our guides from a tribe that actually lives in the dessert.
+Afterwards, we just lit up a camp fire and spent the next couple of hours enjoying the warmth of it and talking to one of our guides from a tribe that actually lives in the dessert.
 The stories he had to share certainly made for a great end of the night.